zyh040521/Step-counting-algorithm-based-on-3-axis-accelerometer/README.md

-# Walking Analytics Library
+# Pedometer Library

-This repository provides algorithms and data structures for analyzing walking patterns.
+This repository provides algorithms and data structures for a pedometer based on ADXL345 by **Analog Devices, Inc.**.
 It utilizes accelerometer data and angle information to compute step counts and body movements during walking.

 ## Data Definition